castle-engine/castle-engine/examples/advanced_editor/advanced_loading_designs/README.md

     - instantiate by code using global `TransformLoad` function, to easily instantiate them once

-    - instantiate by code using `TSerializedComponent.TransformLoad`, to efficiently instantiate them multiple times
+    - instantiate by code using `TCastleComponentFactory.TransformLoad`, to efficiently instantiate them multiple times

     - instantiate using `TCastleTransformDesign` (you can do this visually, in the editor, you can also create `TCastleTransformDesign` using Pascal code).